notadeejay/rbc-training/data/Week 2 Day 2/03__Flex Box Reading__Reading.md

 ### display: inline-block;

 Inline-block elements are like inline elements, but you can set a width and height on them.
-This means, they can sit next to each other nicely.
+This means, you can control how they appear on the page, but they will still sit next to each other quite easily.

 ### display: flex;

 To code the layout for our profile pages, we're going to be using **flexbox**.
 Since layouts are a common problem in CSS, flexbox aims to fix some of the common issues developers encounter when building web pages.

-Remember that when we nest HTML elements we refer to the outer element as the **parent** and the inner elements as the **children**.
+**Tip**: Remember that when we nest HTML elements we refer to the outer element as the **parent** and the inner elements as the **children**.

 If you have some HTML set up like so: